codio-content/Crunch-Loops/.guides/content/X-Squared-ebe7.md

 |||challenge

-Write a program to calculate
+Write a program to calculate and output

 $$
 x^2